AAA (band): 2016–2021: First dome concerts, Ito and Urata's departure, hiatus

 AAA had their official fan meetings for the first time, called "AAA FAN MEETING ARENA TOUR 2018-FAN FUN FAN-".
 It started on May 26, 2018 at OSAKA-JO HALL.
 On August 22, 2018, AAA released their 11th and last studio album entitled "COLOR A LIFE".
 They also had their four-major dome tour with 340,000 attendees to promote the album.
 The second dome tour began on September 1, 2018 at Tokyo Dome.

 On April 19, 2019, Urata was arrested for assaulting a 20-year-old woman.
 Despite the issue, AAA, without Urata, embarked on their scheduled fan meetings and dome tour called "AAA FAN MEETING ARENA TOUR 2019-FAN FUN FAN-" and "AAA DOME TOUR 2019 +PLUS" respectively.
 They also released their 57th and last single entitled "BAD LOVE" on October 23, 2019.
 Following the arrest, on December 31, 2019, Urata announced that he would be leaving the group.

 On January 15, 2020, AAA announced that they were halting activities on December 31 to focus on individual activities and personal lives, with a 15th anniversary greatest hits album entitled "AAA 15th Anniversary All Time Best -thanx AAA lot-" released on February 19.
 They also held a six-major dome tour, a first in Japanese history by a gender-mixed performance group.
 The tour was originally set to begin November 7 at MetLife Dome.
 On October 2, 2020, it was announced that the dome tour would be postponed to 2021 due to the effects of the COVID-19 pandemic in Japan.
-Although, the group's suspension of activities went on as planned.
+However, the group's suspension of activities went on as planned.

+On December 26, 2022, AAA announced that AAA Official Fanclub" AAA Party" and AAA Official Mobile Site "AAA mobile" were shut down.